 MaDE2020: Call for Abstracts

-Abstract submissions are now open.
+Late Abstract submissions are still being accepted.

 Please note: All abstract submissions must use the template provided and be submitted in Microsoft Word format.